r-webdev/webdev-support-bot/docs/HELPFUL_USER_MODULE.md

 # Helpful User Module

-> System for adding and managing points for users that have the `Helpful` role.
+> System for adding and managing points for users.

 ### Usage:

-Moderators and admins will, for the time being, manually add the `Helpful` role to users that they see fit.
-Once a user has the role, it can now receive points.

-A point will be given to a user under the condition that it has the aformentioned role.
+Users can receive points, and once they exceed a certain amount of points, which is set as the `HELPFUL_ROLE_POINT_THRESHOLD` environmental variable, will receive the `Helpful` role.

 The way points can be given out are: